mt-inside/go-openrgb/protocol.md

 Custom: per-led, static, do flash (poersistent, not suitable for rapid transitions)
 Static: mode-specific, static, do flash

+what am lib? what am point?
+* this is mostly about werite.
+Reading doesn't seem too useful programatically, and I don't expect anyone to build an interactive client using this
+* but, to write, we need to know the "schema" - the devices and their configured sizes, so we need to read once - schema and LEDs come over the same request
+* we assume we're the only writer, and can just overwrite evertyhing.
+This massively simplifies things, otherwise we'd need a state object, TF style 3-way diff, and either overwrite or prompt for conflicts
+* becuase of this, we can just smash our object model up to the server
+* read colors into it, should you care, and modify from there
+* as a convenience, we'll provide a *local* diff, against what you last read (overwritten by our writes).
+* no schema write support for now

+* session: getSchema() [build middle objects, return new, no attempt to merge for now] -> syncColors() [into middle object] -> modify -> diff -> writeCOlors()

 lib: impliment object model above.
 * How to do?
 I think: